 - 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order" or "the CARO") issued by the Central Government in terms of Section 143(11) of the Act, we give in 'Annexure A' a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2.
 As required by Sec.
 143(3) of the Act, we report that: - a.
 We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - b.
 In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from the branches not visited by us; - c.
 The Standalone Balance Sheet, the Standalone Statement of Profit and Loss including Other Comprehensive Income, Statement of Changes in Equity and the Standalone Cash Flow Statement dealt with by this Report are in agreement with the books of account; - d.
 In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified u/s.
 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014; - e.
-On the basis of the written representations received from the directors as on 31st March, 2022 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2022 from being appointed as a director in terms of Sec.
+On the basis of the written representations received from the directors as on 31st March, 2023 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2023 from being appointed as a director in terms of Sec.
 164(2) of the Act; - f.
-With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in 'Annexure B'; - g.
-In our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 of the Act;
+With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in 'Annexure B';